MeAkash77/AI-Gov-Content-Curator/README.md

 ## Conclusion

-The **SynthoraAI - AI-Powered Article Content Curator** project brings together a powerful backend, an intelligent crawler, a newsletter service, and a modern frontend to deliver up-to-date, summarized government-related articles.
+The **NewsAI - AI-Powered Article Content Curator** project brings together a powerful backend, an intelligent crawler, a newsletter service, and a modern frontend to deliver up-to-date, summarized government-related articles.
 Leveraging advanced technologies like Google Generative AI, Next.js, Express.js, and MongoDB, the system is both scalable and robust.
 Whether you’re a government staff member or a curious public user, this solution provides a streamlined, user-friendly experience to quickly access relevant, summarized content.